jtamames/In-situ-metagenomics/README.md

         sudo systemctl daemon-reload
         sudo systemctl enable minknow
         sudo systemctl start minknow
-    8.Shutdown the computer/device
+    8.Shutdown the computer
-    9.Power on the computer/device
+    9.Power on the computer

 For actually running the sequencing, you will need a MinION flow cell or Flonge.
 The latter is much less expensive, but also is single-use and provides less amount of sequencing because of its reduced number of pores.